fdilke/bewl/README.md

 - Formalize constructions like: automorphism group, endomorphism ring, group of invertible elements of a monoid
 - Extract the Heyting algebra structure of the subobject classifier
 - Construct coproducts and colimits
-- Add bindings: the type arguments have their own methods e.g. product has left, right

 # Questions